 While there are several options that we will explore, RLS should always be applied as close to the data as possible.
-In the case of Sigma, that is at the Dataset being used to drive workbooks.
+In the case of Sigma, that is at the data model used to drive workbooks.

-There are four methods to apply RLS at the dataset level:
+There are four methods to apply RLS at the data model level:

 1: CurrentUserEmail()